val314159/christophergs.github.io/portfolio.md

 	<br>

 	This is a web scraping site which displays a visualization of a given MMA fighter's career.
-The tool is able to capture and clean up the data of every listed professional MMA fighter on the fly.
+The tool is able to capture and clean up the data of every listed professional MMA fighter.

 	</p>